 1917 trench map showing the front lines north of Ypres betweeen Weiltje (bottom right) and the Yser canal (far left).
 The sites of La Belle Alliance Cemetery (the smallest), Divisional Collecting Post Cemetery & Extension, and New Irish Farm Cemetery (the largest) are marked in green.

 Two trench maps of the area north of Zillebeke Lake:

-Oh, and if you are just trawling the net searching for trench maps, a perfectly reasonable thing to do, don’t get me wrong, there are more maps elsewhere on this site, but you’ll just have to read the posts to find them.
+Oh, and if you are just trawling the net searching for trench maps (a perfectly reasonable thing to do, don’t get me wrong), there are more maps elsewhere on this site, but you’ll just have to read the posts to find them.

-You will find Dave’s site here:
+Once upon a time you could find Dave’s site here: